Ritz Theater

 favorited this theater

-Opened prior to 1941, this was the showcase theater for Big Spring, back when that meant anything.
-It’s still open, but time has not been kind.
-The current owners have covered the ground floor facade with shiny gray tiles that look like they came from a bathroom.
+The Ritz Theatre was opened in November 1928.
+This was the showcase theatre for Big Spring, back when that mean’t anything.
+Time has not been kind to the building.
+The current owners have covered the ground floor façade with shiny grey tiles that look like they came from a bathroom.
 The lobby was more tastefully done, but there’s none of the original left.

-There is no marquee left, indeed there is nothing at all either mounted or written on the theater except for three cheap poster boxes.
-The original facade is a little over three stories, and now at least is fairly plain, although there are lions mounted along the roof.
+There is no marquee left, indeed there is nothing at all either mounted or written on the theatre except for three cheap poster boxes.
+The original façade is a little over three stories, and now at least is fairly plain, although there are lions mounted along the roof.
 All but one window has been bricked up.
-The rear of the theater still proclaims it ‘West Texas’ Finest Theatre', and advertizes the Vitaphone system.
+The rear of the theatre still proclaims it ‘West Texas’ Finest Theatre', and advertises the Vitaphone system.
+By 1957 it was operated by Rowley United Theatres Inc. It was still open in 1988.

 Link to Google Street View – This might work…